 She knows you– because she is you.

-Every child has their own unique set of quirks, whether it is banging their forehead in rage on a concrete floor, or putting themselves to sleep when the pain from a skinned-knee gets to be too much.
-They all act out when we are hanging by a thread in the local supermarket, just trying to buy some freakin’ dinner.
+Every child has their own unique set of quirks whether it is banging their forehead in rage on a concrete floor, or putting themselves to sleep when the pain from a skinned-knee gets to be too much.
+They all act out when we are hanging by a thread in the local supermarket, just trying to buy some ingredients for a healthy freakin’ dinner.

 Remember– when I see your two-year-old with one shoe on, pulling bags of chips from the shelf in a blind rage– it is good for me.
 It reminds me that I’m not the only one.
 Tell yourself that your suffering is a reminder to mothers everywhere that we are all raising a bunch of peanut butter-faced, emotional, hooligans.